sdruskat/pepper-grinder/releng/net.sdruskat.peppergrinder.doc/src/main/pandoc/01-introduction.md

 is `-XX:-UseGCOverheadLimit`.
 If you run into trouble with garbage collection, simple delete this line and see if the situation improves.

+# How to cite Pepper Grinder

+If you use data converted with Pepper Grinder in your work, you are required to cite the following software.

+- Stephan Druskat.
+Pepper Grinder (Version 0.1.8).
+Zenodo. https://doi.org/10.5281/zenodo.1041734.
+- Stephan Druskat.
+GeTaModules (Version 0.9.1).
+Zenodo. https://doi.org/10.5281/zenodo.1146984.

 # License

 Pepper Grinder is licensed under the Apache License, Version 2.0.